noodldocs/noodldocs.github.io/2.4/extending/create-react-lib.md

-# Create a React component
+# Create a Visual node with React

-Noodl is based on the popular React front end library which makes it easy for you to add custom or community React components to your workspace.
+Noodl is built with React which makes it easy for you to add custom or community React components to your workspace.
 This guide will help you create a React library from scratch and push it to your Noodl workspace.

 ## Setup

-In order to complete this guide you must install the *Noodl CLI* and learn how to push the module to your workspace.
+In order to complete this guide you must install the _Noodl CLI_ and learn how to push the module to your workspace.
 Please review [this guide](extending/create-lib.md) first.

 With the CLI tool you can easily create a new react library module from a template: